 On March 14, 2018, the Company issued€750.0 million, or approximately \$929.9 million in U.S. dollars, at the exchange rate in effect on March 14, 2018, aggregate principal amount of 2.875% senior notes due March 15, 2024, which are referred to as the "2024 Euro Senior Notes".
 Interest on the notes is payable semi-annually in arrears on March 15 and September 15 of each year, commencing on September 15, 2018.
 Debt issuance costs related to the 2024 Euro Senior Notes were \$11.6 million.
-As of March 31, 2018, debt issuance costs related to the 2024 Euro Senior Notes, net of amortization, were \$11.4 million at the exchange rate in effect on that date.
+As of September 30, 2018, debt issuance costs related to the 2024 Euro Senior Notes, net of amortization, were\$9.9 million at the exchange rate in effect on that date.

-The 2024 Euro Senior Notes are unsecured and rank equal in right of payment to the Company's existing or future senior indebtedness and senior in right of payment to the Company's existing and future subordinated indebtedness.
+All senior notes are unsecured and rank equal in right of payment to the Company's existing or future senior indebtedness and senior in right of payment to the Company's existing and future subordinated indebtedness.
 The senior notes are effectively subordinated to all of the existing and future secured debt, including debt outstanding under any bank facility or secured by any mortgage, to the extent of the assets securing such debt.
 They are also structurally subordinated to any existing and future indebtedness and other liabilities (including trade payables) of any of the Company's subsidiaries.

-The 2024 Euro Senior Notes are governed by a supplemental indenture between the Company and U.S. Bank National Association, as trustee.
+Each series of senior notes is governed by a supplemental indenture between the Company and U.S. Bank National Association, as trustee.
 The supplemental indenture contains covenants that limit the Company's ability and the ability of its subsidiaries to, among other things:

-incur
+incur liens;